 Salem Five is headquartered in Salem and is the 8th largest bank in the state of Massachusetts.
 It is also the 230th largest bank in the nation.
 It was established in 1855 and as of December of 2013, it had grown to 514 employees at 30 locations.
-Salem Five has a A health rating.
+Salem Five's CD rates are 11% higher than the national average, and it has a A health rating.

 I've had nothing but trouble with Salem Five.
 Here is my experience, you be the judge.